Wednesday, 23 February 2022

 Swethaswethara Upanishad:~ “No one can see the Almighty God.
 (Chapter -4, Verse -20)

-Even Brihadaranyaka Upanishad: ~ Brahman (God) is the form of the Athma, and it is indeed Athma itself.
+Even the Brihadaranyaka Upanishad: ~ Brahman (God in truth) is the form of the Athma, and it is indeed Athma itself.

-There is a clear-cut idea of God in the Vedas, Upanishad, and Bhagavad Gita.
-And also there is a clear-cut idea of what not to worship as God in place of God in truth.
+There is a clear-cut idea of God in the Vedas, Upanishads, and Bhagavad Gita.
+And also, there is a clear-cut idea of what not to worship as God in place of God in truth.

 That is why Sage Sankara said:~ Talk as much philosophy as you like, worship as many gods as you please, observe ceremonies, and sing devotional hymns, but liberation will never come, even after a hundred aeons, without realizing the Oneness.

-Vedas and Upanishad confirm the Soul, the Self, is present in the form of the Spirit or consciousness.
+Vedas and Upanishads confirm that the invisible Soul, the Self, is present in the form of the Spirit or consciousness.

 Rig Veda: ~ 'Prajnanam Brahma'- Consciousness is the ultimate reality or Brahman or God in truth.

 Do not accept any other God other than the Soul.
-The Soul is God in truth, Nothing is real but the Soul, which is present in the form of consciousness.
-Nothing matters but realize God in truth.
+The Soul is God in truth; Nothing is real but the Soul, which is present in the form of consciousness.
+Nothing matters but realizing God in truth.
 God in truth is everywhere and in everything.
 Let these words be inscribed in your subconscious.

 Brahman is merely a word to indicate the ultimate truth or God in truth.
 The ultimate truth itself is God in truth.